 Failure to Use a Turn Signal

 A study conducted by the Society of Automotive Engineers recently reported that the simple driving behavior of failing to use a turn signal is directly linked to somewhere around two million motor vehicle accidents each year.
 These accidents create a significant danger because when drivers fail to signal an intention to change lane or directions, other nearby drivers do not have a sufficient amount of time to respond to this type of activity.
 About one fourth of drivers make this mistake when turning.
-When accidents occur due to failure to use a turn signal, individuals frequently find it essential to retain the services of a knowledgeable attorney who is particularly skilled at responding to such situations and knows what it takes to create a strong case so that compensation is awarded.Applicable Georgia Law
+When accidents occur due to a failure to use a turn signal, individuals frequently find it essential to retain the services of a knowledgeable Atlanta car accident attorney who is particularly skilled at responding to such situations and knows what it takes to create a strong case so that compensation is awarded.Applicable Georgia Law

 Motorists in the state of Georgia are required to signal when either turning or changing lanes.
 In the eyes of the law, signaling when turning is as fundamental and necessary a behavior as stopping at red lights or stop signs.
 This article will focus on two situations when using signals are appropriate.
 First, when performing a left turn, motor vehicle drivers must make sure to activate the front and rear turn signals on the left side of the vehicle.
 Individuals.
 Additionally, when performing a right turn, individuals must make sure to activate the front and rear turns signals on the right side of a vehicle.Ways that Turn Signal Accidents Occur